av-mae-uf/av1tenth-docs/docs/gettingstarted/setup.rst

 Installation
 ============

-Before you can go ahead and start developing or use any of our packages, you will need to install certain things.
-Obviously you will need to install some sort of linux platform that ideally can install from Debian packages.

 Ubuntu Operating System
 --------------------------------------
 You will need a laptop that can boot `Ubuntu 22.04 <https://releases.ubuntu.com/jammy/>`_.
 You can also choose to dual boot your current Windows computer, i.e. have both Windows and Ubuntu installed on the same hard drive.
 It is recommended to have some knowledge of how operating systems are stored on the hard drive before doing this.